Regenerative Farming

 Contact for Wholesale Bulk Garlic Pricing

-Are you interested in purchasing high-quality organic garlic in bulk?
+Are you interested in purchasing organic garlic in bulk?
 Contact Basaltic Farms for wholesale pricing on our CCOF and USDA-certified organic garlic.
 Our regenerative farming practices ensure that you receive garlic that is not only delicious but also produced in harmony with the environment.
 Reach out to us today for more information and to place your order.

 FAQ About Regenerative Organic Farming